 The 1979 Betamax was a real breakthrough for its time and for the video recording business.
 It’s a shame it didn’t catch on.
 Grandma must be pretty ticked off that all of her memories are trapped in a dead format.

 Want to avoid these types of mistakes?
-Hiring a professional business plan consultant can help you avoid common pitfalls.
+Hiring professional business plan writers can help you avoid common pitfalls.

 9) Coca Cola- New Coke